Counseling in Asheville, North Carolina

 When I was 19 years old, I decided I wanted to devote my career to helping others have better relationships with themselves and others.
 I volunteered at an organization where families came to heal and strengthen their relationships.
 Once I graduated from Colorado State University with a Bachelor of Science degree in Human Development and Family Studies and a concentration in Adolescence, I moved to the East Coast to live in “the woods” with at-risk teenage boys for three years.
 This life changing experience influenced me to attend graduate school at Appalachian State University to become a Marriage and Family Therapist.

-I have worked in a variety of settings over the last twelve years including, community-based mental health agencies, school-based settings, integrative care (providing therapy in a doctor’s office), being the clinical supervisor at a day treatment program for children and adolescence, providing therapy in residential treatment facilities treating children and adolescence in both public and private settings, and private practice.
+I have worked in a variety of settings since 2005, including, community-based mental health agencies, school-based settings, integrative care (providing therapy in a doctor’s office), being the clinical supervisor at a day treatment program for children and adolescence, providing therapy in residential treatment facilities treating children and adolescence in both public and private settings, and private practice.
 The most important thing I learned throughout my experience is that we are all humans and need connection no matter our means, skills, or intellectual abilities.
 Most of us haven’t been taught ways to have healthy connections and I have made it a priority to help others learn these skills to improve their lives.

 I would love to help you too!
 Please click here to schedule a free 15 minute phone consultation to see if I am a good fit for your needs.